flcdrg/au-packages/README.md

 If there is no `update.ps1`, I haven't got around to creating one yet.

+Do you use these packages?
+[Show your appreciation by sponsoring me!](https://github.com/sponsors/flcdrg)

 ## Contributions

 If you have found a bug or have a suggestion, please feel free to raise an issue.